timescale/docs/use-timescale/migration/timescaledb-backfill.md

 When the tool receives the first signal, it will interpret it as a request for a graceful shutdown.
 It will then notify the copy workers that they should exit once they finish copying the chunk they are currently processing.
+Depending on the chunk size, this could take many minutes to complete.

-If a second signal is received, it will be treated as a forced shutdown, and all work will stop immediately.
-There is no risk of inconsistency when forcing the copy workers to stop, since all the work is wrapped inside a transaction.
-The difference from a graceful shutdown is that all the data that wasn't committed will be rolled back on the target and will have to be copied again during the next `copy` run.
+When a second signal is received, it forces the tool to shut down immediately, interrupting all ongoing work.
+Due to the tool's usage of transactions, there is no risk of data inconsistency when using forced shutdown.
+The difference to a graceful shutdown is that data in partially-copied chunks will be removed on the target and must be copied again during the next `copy` run.

 ### Inspect tasks progress

 Each hypertable chunk that's going to be backfilled has a corresponding task stored in the target's database `__backfill.task` table.
-You can use this information to inspect how's the backfill for your hypertables is progressing:
+You can use this information to inspect the backfill's progress:

 ```sql
 select